DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 Which now is fast enough to report as ~300us on my system.
 We may revisit later to go for a zero-copy implementation.

+## Blocking writes

 There's a problem though; the DMA execution is asynchronous, and it would be a lot nicer if `write` would block until the write has finished.

-## Interrupts

-Interrupts are a way for devices to signal to the CPU that some event has happened; we can use one to signify that the DMA transfer has completed.
+For this, we can use interrupts, which are a way for devices to signal to the CPU that some event has happened -- we can use one to signify that the DMA transfer has completed.

+We are only focusing on MSI (Message Signalled Interrupt) here which, as the name implies, they communicate the interrupt by sending a normal message (packet) on the PCI bus, this is in contrast with classic interrupts, which had a dedicated electrical connection to send out-of-band signals.

 First, we define some shared constants